 A long-term deposit usually means a term that is over 12 months in length.
 The main advantage to long-term deposits is they generally have a better interest rate.
 Typically, the longer amount of time you commit to, the better rate you will receive from the lender.
 This is a reward for letting them hold onto your money for a long period of time.
 Long-term deposits require less maintenance as they allow you to set and forget, which is a quality many people look for in an investment.

 Deposits that are locked in for 1-12 months are usually considered short term.
 The benefit of short-term deposits is, as the name suggests, they are short term.
 Many people will not be comfortable knowing they cannot access that money for several years.
 If you end up with a large unexpected cost, and the bulk of your money is locked away, you could run into financial trouble.
 Also, when the term ends, you have the opportunity to shop around the market for a better rate, whereas with a long-term deposit you need to wait it out.
-However, interest on short-term deposits is usually paid at maturity, unlike long-term deposits where interest can be awarded throughout the life of the term.
+Some banks may offer you a loyalty bonus if you roll over your term deposit when the term ends.

 Which term deposit suits you best?